 Check out Itzel’s previous work

-Hezron is a professional Journalist interested in mattes on climate change and how the changes affect interaction between people, climate change, and environment.
+Hezron is a professional journalist interested in reporting on climate change and how the changes affect interaction between people and environment.
 He’s worked in various media houses in an array of capacities, from script writing and video production.

 “I want to educate the public on the importance of growing and taking care of trees to enable enough rainfall for farming.
 Farmers need to be encouraged to grow traditional crops because they are resilient to climate change.
 Creating awareness to farmers to consider using organic fertilizer and seeds for better harvest.“

 Hartatik is a journalist working at Suara Merdeka, the largest newspaper in Central Java, based in Semarang, Central Java, Indonesia.
 She has an interest in covering environmental issues including, but not limited to, climate change, LGBT, biodiversity, energy, agriculture and forestry.
 One of her notable reports was “Gibbon coffee supports rare forest primates and local livelihoods in Java, Indonesia” and “A dug solution to drought in an Indonesian village”.

 “The environmental journalism landscape in Indonesia adopts solution journalism.
 Journalists do not only report problems that occur, but focus on communicating the efforts of the community and government to jointly answer these problems.
 This approach is expected to increase public interest in the current problems. “